Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States

 \section{Abstract}

-Quantum computation in noisy, near-term implementations holds promise across multiple domains ranging from chemistry and many-body physics to machine learning, optimization, and finance.
-However, experimental and algorithmic shortcomings such as noise and decoherence lead to the preparation of imperfect states which differ from the ideal state and hence lead to faulty measurement outcomes, ultimately undermining the reliability of near-term quantum algorithms.
-It is thus crucial to accurately quantify and bound these errors via intervals which are guaranteed to contain the ideal measurement outcomes.
-To address this desire, based on the formulation as a semidefinite program, we derive such robustness intervals for the expectation values of quantum observables using only their first moment and the fidelity to the ideal state.
-In addition, to get tighter bounds, we take into account second moments and extend bounds for pure states based on the non-negativity of Gram matrices to mixed states, thus enabling their applicability in the NISQ era where noisy scenarios are prevalent.
+Near-term quantum computation holds potential across multiple application domains.
+However, imperfect preparation and evolution of states due to algorithmic and experimental shortcomings, characteristic in the near-term implementation, would typically result in measurement outcomes deviating from the ideal setting.
+It is thus crucial for any near-term application to quantify and bound these output errors.
+We address this need by deriving robustness intervals which are guaranteed to contain the output in the ideal setting.
+The first type of interval is based on formulating robustness bounds as semi-definite programs, and uses only the first moment and the fidelity to the ideal state.
+Furthermore, we consider higher statistical moments of the observable and generalize bounds for pure states based on the non-negativity of Gram matrices to mixed states, thus enabling their applicability in the NISQ era where noisy scenarios are prevalent.
 Finally, we demonstrate our results in the context of the variational quantum eigensolver (VQE) on noisy and noiseless simulations.